EarningsCall/earningscall-python/README.md

 ### Retry Strategy

-The library uses a retry strategy to handle rate limiting.
+The library uses a retry strategy to handle rate limiting and HTTP 5xx errors.
 The default retry strategy is to wait 3 seconds, then 6 seconds, then 12 seconds, then 24 seconds, then 48 seconds.
 If the request fails after 5 attempts, the library will raise an exception.

+Depending on your use case, you may want to customize the retry strategy.
+For example, if you are more latency sensitive, you may want to lower the base delay and decrease the maximum number of attempts.

+For the plans such as "Starter" which includes the lowest rate limits, it's useful to have a higher base delay and more attempts.

+However, for the plans such as "Enterprise" which includes higher rate limits, it's useful to have a lower base delay and fewer attempts.

 You can customize the retry strategy by setting the `retry_strategy` variable.